Hostel Etiquette 101: Don’t Be That Person!

 Even in the coolest hostels, with the comfiest bunks and the friendliest staff, there’s one thing that can ruin your stay: your fellow travelers.

 Having traveled and lived in different hostels over the years, I’ve come to notice some patterns in what makes a stay enjoyable or not.
-And it actually doesn’t have that much to do with the property and facilities themselves, but the people thereāyour fellow travelers.
-From food theft to late-night phone calls, I’ve witnessed it all.
-So, to help you avoid becoming “that person” in the hostel, here are the top 7 things that can really annoy your hostel mates (your potential new friends, no less!).
+And it actually doesn’t have that much to do with the property and facilities themselves, but the people there—your fellow travelers.

-Now, if youāre anything like me, you might think these are all obvious “no-no’s,” but you’d be amazed at the things I’ve witnessed in hostels.
-Common sense just seems to fly out the window when you donāt own the place.
+Now, if you’re anything like me, you might think these are all obvious “no-no’s,” but you’d be amazed at the things I’ve witnessed in hostels.
+Common sense just seems to fly out the window when you don’t own the place.
+If you’re completely new to hostels, here’s a breakdown of what to expect.

 Let me know if there are any surprises!
 What’s your number one pet peeve?
 My top ones are 1, 2 and 4, depending on the day.